 With credit card scams becoming a global issue, some airlines in certain countries will request that passengers show the credit card or proof that the ticket was purchased properly.
 Carrying a copy of the credit card or the actual card itself can be very helpful in these situations.

 Remembering the details for even a single flight can be troublesome.
 Imagine having to keep details of multiple international flights with connecting flights in your memory.
 The best approach to avoid forgetting any detail is to keep a photocopy of your itinerary with you along with a digital copy on your mobile device.

 Many travel insurance documents are quite long and lugging around the pages may be a hassle.
 However, having this information on hand can be very useful when in a tough spot.
 Insurance providers may also have digital versions of the document for you to keep in your email or phone.
 This way you don’t have to keep bulky documents in your luggage but have the details you need anywhere you travel.
 Also, make sure to have the contact information of your travel insurance provider on hand so that you can call them in a pinch.

 Copies of All Documents

 One final tip is to make sure you have photocopies of all your travel documents.
 Keep these separate from your original documents so that if one set gets lost, you have a backup in place.
 Another recommendation is to keep a digital copy of these documents on your phone.
-To be even more safe, save the documents to your email or a digital drop box so that you can access it from anywhere, even if you don’t have your phone.
+To be even safer, save the documents to your email or a digital dropbox so that you can access it from anywhere, even if you don’t have your phone.

 By Administrator at 18 Mar 2020, 22:30 PM